 - How often do you use your HVAC system

 - Allergies in your home

 If you have a fiberglass filter, then you may need to replace it as often as every month.
 On the other hand, air filters made from higher quality materials usually last longer.

 Clean Filters Improve Efficiency

 A dirty air filter forces your HVAC system to work much harder than it should to move air around.
 Dirty filters also tend to release some of the debris they have picked up if left in your system for longer than they should be.
 However, certain HEPA filters may also cause your HVAC system to work harder even while clean.
-HEPA filters provide superior filtration at the cost of making it harder for air to move through them.
+This is because HEPA filters provide superior filtration at the cost of making it harder for air to move through them.
 When choosing a replacement air filter, make sure you select a level of filtration that is right for your home and budget.

 Have Our Professionals Help you Pick and Replace Filters

 The easiest way to replace your air filter will be to have a professional do it for you.
 Most HVAC companies will clean or replace your air filter as a regular part of their HVAC maintenance services.
 They will know what filter is best for your system and when its next cleaning or replacement should occur.
 Of course, you may not need a full maintenance service performed on your HVAC every single month.
 Still, an occasional check-in with a local HVAC company like Swan Plumbing, Heating, & Air of Denver will set you up for continued performance from your HVAC system.